 - At the end of the resting period, dough should look less shaggy and smoother.

 - To do one turn, take the side of the dough furthest away ("12:00" of the bowl), and gently lift it out of the bowl until it stretches, then fold it back on itself towards you ("6:00" of the bowl).
-Wait 10-15 seconds.
-Turn the bowl one-third (about 120 degrees) and repeat.
-Wait and turn one-third and repeat once more.
-That is ONE turn.
+Wait 10 seconds.
+Turn the bowl one-third (about 120 degrees) and repeat the lift and fold.
+Wait 10 seconds, turn bowl one-third and repeat lifting and folding.
+This is one turn.

 - This is the first fermentation for your bread, and it will take 3 to 4 hours if your kitchen is relatively warm (78-82°F/25-28°C).
 In a cooler kitchen, it will take at least 4 hours, maybe longer.
 Leave the dough in its bowl and cover it with a kitchen towel.

-- Every 30 minutes, do one turn of the bread.
+- Every 30 minutes for about 4 hours, do one turn of the bread.
 During the bulk fermentation, you want your dough to aerate, so don’t push all the bubbles out as you turn.

 - The dough will increase in volume noticeably after a few hours.